matthewvanniekerk/demmi/README.md

-# demmi
+# DE MMI
-Differential Evolution for Multimode Interferometer - Notebook
+Differential Evolution for Multimode Interferometer

+This notebook demonstrates an evolutionary algorithm applied to optimizing an experiment.